Remote

 Technical Overview

 Single-storey rear extensions are the most common residential alteration in the UK.
 They are typically used to extend kitchens, create open-plan living spaces, and improve visual and physical connection to the rear garden.
-To ensure compliance with building regulations drawings, it's essential to consider these aspects during the design process.
+To ensure compliance with building regulations drawings, it's essential to consider these aspects during the architectural design process.

 Planning & Permitted Development Considerations